michaelschung/moon/README.md

 ## Technical overview

-The architecture of this page is incredibly simple – just a plain, static website that calls in some p5 instances for graphics.
-The real work was in those graphics.
-There are seven JS files in this project: six of them organize p5 code into logical groups, and the seventh acts as a module to dynamically load and unload sketches within the page.
-Here are some highlights.

-**Organizational p5 code**
-- `phases.js`: All sketches found in the "Why does the Moon have phases?" section.
-- `eclipses.js`: All sketches found in the "What about eclipses?" section.
-- `fov.js`: All sketches found in the "What about daytime?" section.
-- `body.js`: Defines a `Body` class, which is extended by `Moon`, `Earth`, and `Sun`.
-The fun part here is in `drawLitSphere`, which renders a body as a collection of longitudinal slices, colored according to their orientation with respect to a light direction.
-- `orbit.js`: Defines an `Orbit` class, which maintains the relationship between a primary body and its satellite.
-My favorite function here is `calculateCoords`, which computes the position of the satellite as a function of the orbital radius and angular tilt of the orbital plane.
-- `utils.js`: A whole bunch of functions (and two small classes) for repetitive code.
+As mentioned above, this page is built as a React app with Three.js graphics.
+But specifically, it uses [React Three Fiber](https://r3f.docs.pmnd.rs/getting-started/introduction) for declarative scene construction and [Zustand](https://github.com/pmndrs/zustand) for easier state management.

+Admittedly, this page doesn't have a very good reason to be written in React, other than my own desire to learn it as a framework.
+Also, the previous version was created as plain JavaScript with p5.js graphics, which looked worse and behaved more jankily.
+But given that the task of simulating bodies in 3D space very much begs an object-oriented approach, I found myself fighting against the aggressively hierarchical nature of React.
+Thankfully, Zustand came to my rescue, and I learned by negation the types of apps that React is meant for -- perhaps that will be my next project!

+In any case, this React-powered web page looks and functions much better than the previous version, and I'd like to point out a few technical highlights.

+**React Three Fiber components (`src/three/`)**
+- `PhaseScenes.jsx`/`EclipseScenes.jsx`/`FOVScenes.jsx`: These define all of the full scenes for each major section of the article.
+- `Body.jsx`: Defines a `Body` component that renders a single celestial body according to various parameters, as well as `Moon`, `Earth`, and `Sun` components that are effectively "sub-classes" to `Body`.
+- `Orbit.jsx`: Defines an `Orbit` component that renders an orbital relationship.
+You can tell that this is where I discovered Zustand.
+- `Utils.jsx`: Various functions and components that are used consistently throughout the article.
 These include:
-  - `rotateToCamera`: Rotates the world axes to align with a given camera.
-Crucial for drawing legible text on screen.
-  - `cameraAwareText`: Uses `rotateToCamera` to draw text in 3D space that's always oriented toward the camera.
-  - `draw2DText`: Draws text a fixed distance away from the camera, so that it appears fixed to the 2D canvas.
+  - `getQuaternion`: Returns a quaternion for rotating shapes to a desired orientation.
   - `interpolate`: Calculates a vector in between a given `start` and `end` based on a slider's value, using linear interpolation.

-**Sketch-loading module: `load-sketches.js`**
-- Maintains a map of sketch IDs to their p5 instances.
+Used for all camera movements.
+  - `Camera`/`TextToCamera`: Components for the camera within the scene, as well as a way to draw text that always faces towards the camera.
+  - `StarryBackground`/`Sunlight`: Components to simulate the background elements of each scene.

+**React components (`src/components/`)**
+- Pretty straightforward.
+These each define a section of the article, and call in React Three Fiber scenes as necessary.
-- Uses an `IntersectionObserver` to detect when sketches enter and exit the viewport, loading and unloading as appropriate.
+- One thing of note: `Main.jsx` uses an `IntersectionObserver` to detect when major sections enter and exit the viewport, loading and unloading as appropriate to avoid too many simultaneous WebGL contexts.

-This dynamic sketch loading is necessary since rendering all sketches simultaneously slows them all down.
-But it exhibits slightly glitchy behavior when scrolling too quickly, or when the taller sketches load or unload and pull the page with them.
-There may be a smart way to fix this, but I'm already planning to move the whole thing to React which I *think* will be a better long-term solution.

 ## Updates

 ### Releases

 - **1.0**: Initial release (1/29/2025)
+- **2.0**: Updated to React Three Fiber (2/13/2025)

 ### Roadmap

-There are two main changes that I would like to make:
-- **Remake the app in React** to enhance performance and provide a smoother experience.
-- **Migrate graphics to Three.js** for more powerful 3D rendering.
+This is pretty much in its final state, but here are a few things that I may come back to:

+#### Bugs

+- In the final scene, it's possible to de-sync the "Hold mouse to move Moon" instructions.
+- The accordions at the very end behave slightly weirdly at smaller screen sizes.
+This is a Pico problem, so I'm ignoring it for now.

+#### Improvements

+- Upgrade the "little red sphere" to an actual little figure of a person.
+- Add Sun/Earth/Moon axial tilt/wobble for better realism.
+- Add the solar corona to the solar eclipse scene, only at totality.
+- Attach some kind of label to each slider(?)
+- Standardize the usage of Zustand stores -- currently, earlier components such as `Body` and `Camera` rely on all attributes being passed in individually, which differs from later components like `Orbit`.

 ## License